Priego Castle

 One of the towers breaks the quadrangular monotony with its circular plan.
 Located at a strategic angle, this shape allowed better deflection of primitive artillery projectiles and offered a wider field of vision to the defenders.

-On the ground floor of the Keep is the main cistern.
-With no access from the outside, it was supplied by downspouts that collected rainwater from the terrace, guaranteeing survival in case of total isolation.
+The Calatrava cistern is located on the ground floor of the keep.
+With no access from the outside, it was supplied by downspouts that collected rainwater from the terrace, ensuring survival in the event of total isolation.

 During the seigniorial reforms of the 16th century, an attempt was made to modernize the habitability of the tower by building a plaster spiral staircase.
 Now disappeared, its archaeological traces tell us of the attempt to transform the fortress into a palace.

-On the noble floor of the Keep, windows open with double horseshoe arches and mullions, decorated with muqarnas capitals.
-This refined detail contrasts with the exterior austerity and denotes the influence or Mudejar/Nasrid workmanship.
+On the main floor of the keep, there are windows with double horseshoe arches and mullions, decorated with muqarnas capitals.
+This refined detail contrasts with the austerity of the exterior and denotes the influence or craftsmanship of the Mudejar style.

 Timeline